Golan Heights: Syrian villages

 The Druze living in the Golan Heights are permanent residents of Israel.
-They hold laissez-passers issued by the Israeli government, and enjoy the country's social-welfare benefits.
+They hold laissez-passer documents issued by the Israeli government, and enjoy the country's social-welfare benefits.
 The pro-Israeli Druze were historically ostracized by the pro-Syrian Druze.
-Reluctance to accept citizenship also reflects fear of ill treatment or displacement by Syrian authorities should the Golan Heights eventually be returned to Syria.
-According to The Independent, most Druze in the Golan Heights live relatively comfortable lives in a freer society than they would have in Syria under Assad's government.
+Reluctance to accept citizenship also reflects fear of ill treatment or displacement by Syrian authorities should the Golan Heights be returned to Syria.

+According to The Independent, most Druze in the Golan Heights live relatively comfortable lives in a freer society under Israeli rule than they would have in Syria under Assad's government.
 According to Egypt's Daily Star, their standard of living vastly surpasses that of their counterparts on the Syrian side of the border.
-Hence their fear of a return to Syria, though most of them identify themselves as Syrian, but feel alienated from the "autocratic" government in Damascus.
+Most of them identify themselves as Syrian, but feel alienated from the "autocratic" government in Damascus and therefore fear of a return to Syrian rule.
 According to the Associated Press, "many young Druse have been quietly relieved at the failure of previous Syrian–Israeli peace talks to go forward."

-On the other hand, expressing pro-Syrian rhetoric, The Economist found, represents the Golan Druzes' view that by doing so they may be potentially rewarded by Syria, while simultaneously risking nothing in Israel's freewheeling society.
+On the other hand, expressing pro-Syrian viewpoint, The Economist represents the Golan Druzes' view that by doing so they may be potentially rewarded by Syria, while simultaneously risking nothing in Israel's freewheeling society.
 The Economist likewise reported that "Some optimists see the future Golan as a sort of Hong Kong, continuing to enjoy the perks of Israel's dynamic economy and open society, while coming back under the sovereignty of a stricter, less developed Syria."
 The Druze are also reportedly well-educated and relatively prosperous, and have made use of Israel's universities.

 Since 1988, Druze clerics have been permitted to make annual religious pilgrimages to Syria.
 Since 2005, Israel has allowed Druze farmers to export some 11,000 tons of apples to the rest of Syria each year, constituting the first commercial relations between Syria and Israel.

-In the first years after the breakout of the Syrian Civil War in 2012, the number of applications for Israeli citizenship grew, although Syrian loyalty remained strong and those who applied for citizenship were often ostracized by members of the older generation.
-However, in recent years, the number of applications for citizenship has increased, 239 in 2021 and 206 in the first half of 2022.
-In 2022, official Israeli figures suggest that of approximately 21,000 Druze living in the Golan Heights, about 4,300 (or around 20 percent) were Israeli citizens.
+In the first years after the onset of the Syrian civil war, the number of applications for Israeli citizenship grew, although Syrian loyalty remained strong and those who applied for citizenship were often ostracized by members of the older generation.
+In recent years, the number of applications for citizenship has increased, 239 in 2021 and 206 in the first half of 2022.
+A total of 419 citizenship applications were approved in 2022.
+In 2023, a further 389 citizenship applications were granted, followed by 318 in the first 11 months of 2024.
+By the end of 2024, official Israeli figures suggest that of approximately 29,000 Druze living in the Golan Heights, about 6,000 (or 20.45 percent) were Israeli citizens.
+In January 2025, the IDF recorded the first large-scale enlistment of Golan Druze, with about 120 adults joining, marking a notable increase in recruitment.